zotroneneis/zotroneneis.github.io/content/posts/python/coding_with_kids.md

 ### Brain development 0-4 years
 The brain develops "from the bottom up".
 The "primitive" areas of the brain like the brainstem already develop during gestation and in the early months after birth.
 Also motor reflexes and sensory abilities, including hearing and vision, are fairly well developed at birth and undergo rapid maturation during the first 6 months of life.
 The limbic system, which is associated with the emotional processing and emotional regulation, and the cortical areas, associated with cognitive and executive functions, develop over the first 3 years.

-However, other areas mature over much longer periods.
+Other areas mature over much longer periods.
 For example, synapses in the neocortex, which controls higher cognitive functions, develop throughout the years of middle childhood and do not attain their final organization until late adolescence.

 By the age of 4, the brain grows to 80% of adult size.
 Until this age, children are not capable of learning how to code or understand computational principles.